 Every day, Alaska Wilderness League defends public lands and waters in Alaska from attacks like these:

-*The Trump administration is pushing ahead with plans to allow drilling in the Arctic Ocean, attempting to undo protections for 125 million acres of Arctic waters by re-doing the current and just-completed 5-year plan for offshore leasing.
+The Trump administration is pushing ahead with plans to allow drilling in the Arctic Ocean, both by re-doing the just-completed five-year plan for offshore leasing, and before it’s even done, kick-starting the process of new leases in the Beaufort Sea.
+Speak out here.

-*Development in the National Petroleum Reserve-Alaska has begun and the most recent lease sale offered by the Bureau of Land Management was the largest in Reserve history, including opening sensitive wildlife habitat surrounding Teshekpuk Lake.
+Development in the National Petroleum Reserve-Alaska has begun and now industry is focusing on protected Special Areas, including opening sensitive wildlife habitat surrounding Teshekpuk Lake.

 Learn about our wild and beautiful public lands and waters in Alaska and why they matter to all of us.
 Start with our latest blogpost!